Tetsuya Wakuda

-Background

 Early life

 Tetsuya Wakuda was born on June 18, 1959, in the city of Hamamatsu in Shizuoka Prefecture, Japan.
-Wakuda made his first visit to Australia at the age of 22.

-Kinsela's and beyond (1983–1989)
+Culinary career

 In 1983, Wakuda met Sydney chef Tony Bilson, who hired him to prepare sushi at Kinsela's in Taylor Square.
 Under Bilson, Wakuda learned classical French techniques that underpin his Japanese-French fusion cooking.
 Wakuda says that Kinsela's was where he realised he wanted to cook, and discovered that he could.

 Wakuda left Kinsela's in 1983 and set up Rose's nightclub with one of the restaurant's managers.
 He worked as a chef there for a year.
 After leaving, he was introduced to chef Hans Mohr and worked as a second chef with him for six months.

+Tetsuya

-Wakuda decided to start his own restaurant with his wife and chose a small shopfront in Rozelle as the location.
+Wakuda decided to start his own restaurant with his wife and opened Tetsuya in 1989, in Sydney's inner-west suburb of Rozelle.

-Tetsuya's restaurant

-Rozelle years (1989–2000)

-Tetsuya's opened in 1989, in Sydney's inner-west suburb of Rozelle.
 In 1992, The Sydney Morning Herald Good Food Guide awarded the restaurant Three Hats.

 The restaurant was remodelled in 1993, increasing seats to 65, with an expanded and re-fitted kitchen.
 In November 2000, Tetsuya's moved to a larger location in Sydney's CBD.

 Tetsuya's Confit of Ocean Trout has been described as the "most photographed dish in the world".
 Charlie Trotter said: "Tetsuya is part of an elite group of international chefs, that has influenced other chefs through their personal styles and unique approaches to food.
 His culinary philosophy centers on pure, clean flavours that are decisive, yet completely refined.
 His amazing technique, Asian heritage, sincere humility, worldwide travels and insatiable curiosity combine to create incredible, soulful dishes that exude passion in every bite."

-Awards

 Tetsuya was awarded the Medal of the Order of Australia (OAM) in the 2005 Queen's Birthday Honours "For service to the community and the development of Australian cuisine as a chef, restaurateur and author, to vocational training and to support for charitable groups."